Eveldee/Nobeta-Guides/Any% NMG/README.md

 When entering the next room, climb up the first stairs and kill the flying enemy then continue to go upstairs while breaking the two jars on the right.
 Destroy the wood floor by shooting Ice magic projectiles at it, start charging Arcane and fall down (do an aerial melee attack just before touching the ground to avoid the recovery animation).
 A big doll will spawn, shoot charged Arcane magic twice at it since you should have Arcane lvl.2 at this point, charge another one Arcane by using melee attacks against the big doll.
 Use it against the doll and then finish her off using non-charged Arcane or Ice magic.
 Wait for the barrier to disappear, follow the corridor (the one without a stone crystal), then go to the right at the next intersection and continue forward until you trigger the next cutscene.
 Skip it.

+> [!IMPORTANT]
+>
+> **Arcane 2 skip:** This is another tricky path if going for the Arcane 2 skip route.
+The issue there is that killing the big doll after this section requires a lot of mana if using Ice instead of Arcane.
+To compensate for that, the best is to break the two barrels just to the right of the first blue arrow in the cross intersection room schema.
+Then when going down to the doll the best is to "trick" the boss by landing on top of an arch to avoid her moving or attacking.
+This makes it perfect to cast charged ice magic and make sure she's taking all the damage of it (she usually dodges the projectiles if not using this trick).
+Then you can confirm the kill by just shooting normal ice attacks at her head.
+[Here is a video example of the full section](https://youtu.be/SBDBd1IsGO8?si=98StWLGCCTd9fY0B&t=504)

 Now we're going to get Fire magic.
 Follow the path on the left and kill the doll on the ground that is waking up using non-charged Ice magic.
 Break the two jars on the right and start charging Ice magic.
 Hit the doll you just killed using two or three melee attacks to charge faster.
 Go down the stairs towards the Fire magic book chest while trying to lock onto the flying enemy and the two enemies around the blue mana crystal.
 Kill any of them using non-charged Ice magic if you couldn't lock onto them.
 Go to the chest, open it, pickup Fire magic.
 Turn around, kill the enemy that just appeared in front of you using non-charged Ice magic.
 Swap to Fire magic, hit the big mana crystal twice using aerial melee attacks, go to the right up the stairs and start charging Fire magic.
 Lock onto the enemy in front of you and then trigger the magic barrier by walking to the left and start recovering your stamina while walking towards the stone crystal that is going to appear.
 Bait the big enemy attack and then run towards the stone crystal to destroy it using aerial Fire melee attacks.
 Shoot the charged Fire attack directly after destroying the crystal, killing the big enemy behind you.

 > [!NOTE]
 > There is a new method to do this room which is a bit faster and exploit the fact that the collider to trigger the magic barrier goes below the floor and is thus accessible from below.
 Here is [a video example of it](https://clips.twitch.tv/SmoothPatientEndiveLeeroyJenkins-6CjIPgNpMKKrjVok).
-I won't explain this one in details since it is quite hard to do and has not been used in a run as of now.
+This is a bit more complex than going the usual path but it does save a lot of time so it is the recommend route if you're trying to be the fastest possible.

 ### [Bear Start](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=637)